 Walk up the Nice Castle Hill

-Take the Elevator up Castle Hill of Nice
+Take the Elevator up to the Castle of Nice

 This is by far the easiest way to get up the Castle Hill.
 Yes that is right; they have a lift going up the hill.

 There is only one which brings you up and down in less than 3 minutes.
-The entrance to the elevator to the Castle Hill of Nice is located at Rue des Ponchettes.
+The entrance to the Castle Hill Nice elevator is located at Rue des Ponchettes.

 What to see at the Castle Hill of Nice?

 A visit to the Castle Hill of Nice is a popular thing to do for the locals of Nice and tourist visiting the Côte d’Azur.

 But what to see?

 Bellanda Tower (Tour Bellanda)